HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 Uranium exploration company fined CDN$ 85,676 for burning hazardous waste in northern Saskatchwan

-The Ministry of Environment external link received a call in April 2009 that led conservation officers to a remote area on Sutton Lake in northern Saskatchewan to investigate a suspicious fire.
+The Ministry of Environment received a call in April 2009 that led conservation officers to a remote area on Sutton Lake in northern Saskatchewan to investigate a suspicious fire.
 Hazardous waste materials had been ignited and left to burn at a vacant exploration camp site, resulting in environmental charges being laid against the company.
 (Gov. of Saskatechewan Oct.
 14, 2010)

 Sparton and NuCoal to evaluate NuCoal's Saskatchewan coal holdings for germanium and uranium